 Property funds reap rewards with near €3bn profits in just three years

-Seen and heard: electricity blackout warning, bullet payments and PCH cyberattack also make the headlines
+Seen & Heard: Electricity blackout warning, payments for pubs and PCH cyberattack

 Electricity shortages

-The Business Post reported that the number of alerts warning of possible electricity shortages on the nation grid has risen dramatically with fears the Republic is showing the signs of a power system at risk of blackouts.
+The Business Post reported that the number of alerts warning of possible electricity shortages on the national grid has risen dramatically, with fears the Republic is showing the signs of a power system at risk of blackouts.
 The immediate electricity shortfall is being driven by two unscheduled outages at power stations in Huntstown in Dublin and Whitegate in Cork.
-It is being exacerbated, however, during periods of low wind and by the retirement of peat power stations in the midlands, as well as a number of generators carrying out scheduled maintenance that was delayed due to Covid-19.
+It is being exacerbated, however, during periods of low wind and by the retirement of peat power stations in the midlands, as well as a number of generators carrying out scheduled maintenance, which had been delayed due to Covid-19.

 Waste deal